The Nancy Kenyon Charitable Trust

 • Trustee discretion model - All funding decisions are made privately by six family trustees

-• Focus on small organizations - The trust specifically states its aim to help small charitable organizations
+• Focus on small organisations - The trust specifically states its aim to help small charitable organisations

-• Emphasis on individual potential - Organizations that help individuals realize their potential align with stated aims
+• Emphasis on individual potential - Organisations that help individuals realise their potential align with stated aims

 • Long-term partnerships - Evidence of 20+ year support relationships suggests preference for sustained engagement